tawsia/tawsia/README.md

-Welcome to My GitHub Profile!!
+#Welcome to My GitHub Profile!!

-About Me:
+##About Me:
 Hey there!
-I'm Tawsia Rasool, a passionate Software Developer.
+I'm Tawsia Rasool, a passionate upcoming Software Developer.
 I love exploring new technologies and building exciting projects.
 GitHub is my playground where I share my code and collaborate with the developer community.

 - 🔭 I’m currently preparing for my placements.
 - 🌱 I’m currently learning the MERN stack.